-The two approved vaccines; Pfizer BioNTech and Oxford AstraZeneca are safe and have been through rigorous checks, as well as extensive trials.
+The three approved vaccines - Pfizer BioNTech, Moderna and Oxford AstraZeneca -are safe and have been through rigorous checks, as well as extensive trials.

 The vaccines are free of charge and only available through the NHS.
 Anyone who claims to be able to provide you with a vaccine for a fee is likely to be committing a crime and should be reported to the Police online or by calling 101.
 The NHS will never ask you to press a button on your keypad or send a text asking you to confirm you want the vaccine.